|HOME | ABOUT US | THE CONCEPT | BLOG | RESOURCES | ORGANIZATIONS | PARTICIPATE | CONTACT

 The residents of the $300 House can be in any part of the world.
 We're planning to start with a house designed for three specific countries - India, Haiti, and Indonesia.

-Dartmouth (through VG) has sent teams of students to India and Haiti to work with groups on the ground to evaluate the prospects, challenges, ecosystem opportunities, community strengths, etc, A workshop was held at Dartmouth to discuss and evaluate various approaches and designs.
+Dartmouth is working in Haiti with groups on the ground to evaluate the prospects, challenges, opportunities, community strengths, etc. A workshop was held at Dartmouth to discuss and evaluate various approaches and designs.

 International Fund for Africa (through Anteneh Roba) is evaluating an integrated development model for its Green Village concept in Ethiopia.

 Individuals such as Harvey Lacey, Patrick Reynolds, and others are working on their own models.